sysgears/grain/docs/latest.markdown

 > Here and further command-line snippets work for Unix-like systems only.
 In case you are running Grain from Windows simply use `grainw` command instead of `./grainw`.

-After that you can view your website by pointing a web browser to `http://localhost:4000`, then you can add/change/delete files of your website and see all changes in the web browser immediately after refreshing the page.
+After that you can view your website by pointing a web browser to `http://localhost:4000`.
+You can add, change or delete website files, and see all changes in the web browser immediately after refreshing the page.

 ###Generate and deploy
 When your site is ready for going live you can generate all the website files by executing